hamza-messaoudi/statistical-computing-package/README.md

 # staistical-computing-package

-Note: This package was developped as classroom project.
+Note: This package was developped as a classroom project.

 A Python package that does basic operations for Gaussian and Binomial distributions.